 5.18.2.3 AF-based Network Assistance for multi-access media delivery using ATSSS

-his clause a User Equipment (UE) device determine the use of multi-access PDU Sessions (e.g., Wi-Fi and cellular) under ATSSS during media delivery sessions, through the use of the AF-based Network Assistance feature in clause 5.5.1.5.2.
-It elaborates on how a Media-ware Application or Media Client is required connect to multiple access paths to positively improve network Quality of Service with the goal of improving service Quality of Experience (QoE) while leveraging the Network Assistance feature.
+Extending the collaboration scenario outlined in clause 5.18.2.2, this clause describes a scenario in which a User Equipment (UE) device can determine the use of multi-access PDU Sessions (e.g., Wi-Fi and cellular) under ATSSS during a media delivery sessions, through the use of the AF-based Network Assistance feature described in clause 5.5.1.5.2.
+It elaborates on how a Media-aware Application or Media Client is required to connect to multiple access paths to positively improve network Quality of Service with the goal of improving service Quality of Experience (QoE) while leveraging the Network Assistance feature.

-According to clause 4.0.5 of TS 26.501 [15] and clause 5.4.4 of TS 26.510 [108], a Media Client can request bit rate recommendations or delivery boosts from the Media AF.
-The Media AF interacts with PCF/SMF to adjust the network QoS or to provide throughput guidance in the form of bit rate recommendations.
-This takes into account dynamic session conditions and is especially tailored for content delivery between a UE and an Application Server (AS).

 Architecture MappingS

 Editor’s Note: Assume mapping in clause 5.18.3.2 (ATSSS mapping into 5GMS architecture) is applicable.